-In 2019 the environment lurched ever-closer to environmental disaster, but the environmental crisis did not provoke change among those with the power to make a difference.
-While governments can force major businesses to change their practices, instead responsibility was given to individuals, to recycle more and to give up plastic straws.
-I made Pawns to capture this sense of powerlessness: to create an experience where no individual action can make a difference.
+As the world lurches ever-closer to environmental disaster, no change is provoked among those with the power to make a difference.
+While governmens can force major businesses to change their practices, instead responsibility is given to the pawns, to recycle more and to give up plastic straws.

 Played in December 2019 with Laura Fournier

 We stumbled upon theories of how to win, tested them, played with them and found fun in them.
-At no point did these strategies ever break the reality: that the game was always going to end in stalemate.
+At no point did these strategies ever challenge the fate of the game: that it was always going to end in stalemate.

 Played in January 2020 with Twitch Chat

-We played pawns collectively over the internet, me acting out the moves of the internet playing as a team against me.
-As the game unfolded, pieces gained personalities and a collective story emerged.
+We played pawns collectively over the internet.
+I acted out orders supplied by the internet, playing as a team against me.
+As the game unfolded, the pawns grew personalities and backstories.
+A collective story emerged.